barbaradalmaso/JHU-Genomic-Data-Science/2. Genomic Data Science with Galaxy/Quiz 5.md

 * If you lose your cloudman_keypair.pem you can just download it again
 * Access keys can be disabled, if you lose control of them.
 ```
-Answer: A password can be set at launch for the cloudman console
+Answer: If you lose your cloudman_keypair.pem you can just download it again
 ```

 ## Question 8